Lorentzian Gromov-Hausdorff theory and finiteness results: Proofs of Theorems 1 and 2, discussion

 The bound on the volume is seen to be indispensable considering the examples of the semi-Riemannian products of long surfaces of genus $\rightarrow \infty$ and the Lorentzian line.

-One one hand, it seems worthwhile to search for similar finiteness results using the notions of Lorentzian injectivity radius developed in \cite{Anderson}, \cite{LeFloch}.
+On one hand, it seems worthwhile to search for similar finiteness results using the notions of Lorentzian injectivity radius developed in \cite{Anderson}, \cite{LeFloch}, keeping in mind that it is fundamental to renounce the use of ad hoc temporal functions or, equivalently, ad hoc Riemannian metrics to obtain a genuinely Lorentzian result.
 On the other hand, it would of course be desirable to replace the condition on timelike sectional curvature with a Ricci bound $ c g (v,v) \leq \ric (v,v) \leq C g(v,v) $ on causal vectors $v$, more natural in the context of mathematical relativity.
 This looks feasible because of the definition of the metric as an integral over Jacobi fields, but here well-posedness of the initial-value problem for the vacuum Einstein equations puts strong limitations.
+In any case, replacing bounds on sec by bounds on Ric needs to be complemented including bounds on the injectivity radius (cf.\cite{Anderson}, Th.1)

+One could be tempted to apply the {\em theory of optimal transport} between the signed length functions, but the Lorentzian version of optimal transport \cite{StefanSuhr2016} leads to a metric satisfying the {\em inverse} triangle inequality, disabling us to use Gromov compactness and Perelman's stability.

+Trying to get a Lorentzian-Riemannian functor through a Wick rotation would require some natural temporal vector field, the only known such being gradients of CMC Cauchy temporal functions $t$, i.e. such that for all $a \in t(X) $ its $a$-level set is a Cauchy surface of constant mean curvature $a$.
+To construct those, e.g. as in \cite{Gerhardt2}, we need $\partial X$ to be CMC itself --- quite a nongeneric condition.

+Finally, the fascinating framework of {\em Lorentzian length spaces} as in \cite{KunzingerSaemann} does not seem the right one for finiteness results, as its inverse triangle inequality again prevents us from getting Gromov precompactness --- but see the discussion in \cite{oM-Penrose}.